 Activity to establish standards for modularity in robotics are largely top-down.
-The ISO technical sub-committee for robots and robotic systems (TC184/SC2) has agreed via international ballot to set up a working group (WG10) in this area;.
+The ISO technical sub-committee for robots and robotic systems (ISO TC 299) set up a working group (WG6) in this area.
 This is seen as an opportunity to create an open global market.
-IEC have also established a more product-domain specific group working in a similar area (SMB/SG 7),.
+IEC has established a strategic ACART committee (Advisory Committee on Applications of Robotic technology) to investigate the standardisation needs for products that incorporate robotic technology.